hearthandsinc/challenges/ios/readme.md

 ## Bonus

-Some topics to look at to dive deeper:
+Some topics that we find interesting to dig:

 - [ ] Make the app work offline (both for app state and sending)
 - [ ] Make the app idempotent in regards to what you send and receive